dcnb/Brock-Digital-Project-Showcase/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Digital Showcase;About the Brock University Digital Scholarship Lab" %}

-## About the Collection
+## About the Digital Showcase

-This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

-- a CSV of collection metadata
-- a folder of JPEG images or PDF documents

-The base site features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).
+The Brock University Digital Showcase is a collection of digital projects produced at Brock University by faculty, staff, and students.
+This colection is put together and managed by the Brock University Digital Scholarshio Lab.
+The purpose of this showcase is to create a timeline and record of these projects in one location.
+In addition, this showcase can be used to gather information on the production of digital projects at Brock by way of the metadata download options provided by using collection builder.

-## About the About Page
+## About the Brock University Digital Scholarship Lab

 We want to make About pages exciting, and easy to build.